sequentech/step/README.md

 `docker compose logs -f frontend`

 And do the same for the other services.
+You could also do anything docker-compose allows for example list running commands with`docker compose ps`.

+With regards to the logs, we have configured in `.vscode/tasks.json` to automatically run docker compose logs on start up, for convenience.

 [direnv]: https://direnv.net/
 [devenv]: https://devenv.sh/